Moving Git Repository Files Preserving Change History

 Options used in the aforementioned commands:

-• --reverse - lists commits in reverse order.
+- lists commits in reverse order.--binary

-• --committer-date-is-author-date - keeps the committer date the same as the author date to preserve the original timestamps of the changes.
+- keeps the committer date the same as the author date to preserve the original timestamps of the changes.

 You may encounter some variations depending on the resulting directory structure where you want the files to be moved.
 However, the approach is almost the same.
 To gain hands-on experience, let’s use two Git repositories and explore the main possible scenarios for moving files along with their change history.